ShubhamVerma16/ERA-Session-13/README.md

 HF Link: https://huggingface.co/spaces/RaviNaik/ERA-Session12

 ### Tasks:
-1. :heavy_check_mark: Move your S10 assignment to Lightning first and then to Spaces such that:
+- [x] Move your S11 assignment to Lightning first and then to Spaces such that:
   - (You have retrained your model on Lightning)
   - You are using Gradio
-2. :heavy_check_mark: Your spaces app has these features:
+- [x] Your spaces app has these features:
   - ask the user whether he/she wants to see GradCAM images and how many, and from which layer, allow opacity change as well
   - ask whether he/she wants to view misclassified images, and how many
   - allow users to upload new images, as well as provide 10 example images
   - ask how many top classes are to be shown (make sure the user cannot enter more than 10)
   - Add the full details on what your App is doing to Spaces README
-3. :heavy_check_mark: Then:
- - Submit the Spaces App Link
- - Submit the Spaces README link (Space must not have a training code)
- - Submit the GitHub Link where Lightning Code can be found along with detailed README with log, loss function graphs, and 10 misclassified images

 ### Model Summary
 ```python
   | Name     | Type               | Params